loopandlearn/news/docs/index.md

 ## iOS 26 and Xcode 26

 Since the release of 26, we've been testing and researching, and each day brings changes to what works.
-It's safe for Loop, Trio, LoopFollow and LoopCaregiver users to update to versions as high as iOS 26.1 and Xcode 26.1.1 - subject to the restrictions in this chart.
+It's safe for Loop, Trio, LoopFollow and LoopCaregiver users to [update to versions](https://www.loopandlearn.org/version-updates/) as high as iOS 26.1 and Xcode 26.1.1.

 We've researched the most commonly used CGMs and report on the CGM manufacturers' recommendations as well as the iOS versions that have been successfully used, but as always, if you update beyond what your CGM manufacturer recommends, replacements may be denied.
 Sub-versions such as .x are okay.
 For simplicity, in the chart, we've used the highest released version such as iOS 26.1 rather than iOS 26.

-> The notes to this chart are important.
-If you're using a version below what's in this chart, it's time to update.

 - - -

 ## Sharing Data with Diabetes Cockpit

 From the beginning, the open-source community has used real-world data to push diabetes technology forward.
 The more data we have, the better we can build these systems to meet our needs.
 Want to help?
-Download the Diabetes Cockpit app in the Apple App Store, and opt in to Community Support.
+Download the [Diabetes Cockpit app in the Apple App Store](https://apps.apple.com/us/app/diabetes-cockpit/id1580577116), and opt in to Community Support:

+* Tap on the icon at upper right for your app settings
+* Scroll near the bottom and enable `Community Support`

 Your data can drive innovation by giving our developers the information they need to make the algorithms more efficient and effective.

 All donated data will be held in an exclusive repository and will only be used for open-source DIY innovations.